 The steps to complete the home loan process are as follows:

 The procedure to take Home Loan begins with an application form.
-This loan application will require a few basic information about the applicant.
+This loan application will require a few basic pieces of information about the applicant.
 Usually, this includes:

 Once the formal application is filled, the next step is to attach all the valid documents required by the bank with it.
 Usually, this includes the: